Gender roles in childhood: Social impacts

-Social Cognitive Theory and it's Impact on Gender Role Development
+Social cognitive theory and its impact on gender role development

-Within social cognitive theory, also known as social learning theory, behaviors are learned through observation, modeling, and positive/negative reinforcement.
+Within social cognitive theory, also known as social learning theory, behaviors are learned through observation, modeling, and positive or negative reinforcement.
 Although there are many theories surrounding gender development (biological, social, and cognitive), however the main focus of this article will pertain to social cognitive theory, developed by Albert Bandura.
 Social approaches to gender development consider how males and females adopt different gender norms and stereotypes throughout their childhoods when exposed to them in their environment, whether that be at home, in school, or with their peers.

 Prior to the name "Social Cognitive Theory," gender development was originally viewed through a traditional learning standpoint, which stemmed from behaviorism.
 This was developed through the premise that children develop gender-based behaviors and stereotypes through positive and negative reinforcement.
 For example, positive reinforcement is used when a child plays with a toy consistent with their gender and negative reinforcement is used when a child plays with a toy that is not consistent with their gender, therefore, "the behavior that is rewarded increases and the behavior that is punished decreases."
 In the early 1960s, traditional learning theory was changed to social learning theory by psychologists like Albert Bandura due to the acknowledgement of the significance of modeling and imitation in social development.
 In 1966, Walter Michel was the first to apply social learning theory to gender development in his book "The Development of Sex Differences."
 Learning through observation, also known as modeling, "refers to a person's tendency to learn vicariously by observing other people engage in gender-typed behaviors and witnessing the responses that these people receive from others."
 Albert Bandura then revised social learning theory again in the 1980s into social cognitive theory.
 First introduced to gender development in 1999, his idea was to improve upon social learning theory by adding the importance of cognitive influences on learning and a stronger emphasis on social and environmental influences.

 Gender has a great influence on an individual's personality, social life, and decisions.
 Western societies are structured by the two-sex model which "refers to our understanding of people existing as two biologically dichotomous sexes."
 This model also explains what it means to be masculine vs. feminine in this culture.
 Gender is different from sex, however, as sex is biological while gender is "socially and psychologically constructed, referring to the given roles, behaviors, and characteristics deemed appropriate for either a man or a woman, as determined by social norms."